eme64/blog/_posts/2024-12-24-Intro-to-C2-Part00.md

 - [Blog by Roland Westrelin](https://developers.redhat.com/author/roland-westrelin).
 - And of course [my own blog](https://eme64.github.io/blog/).

+**Credits**

+At this point, I would like to thank [Tobias Hartmann](https://github.com/TobiHartmann) and [Christian Hagedorn](https://github.com/chhagedorn) from the Swiss Comiler Team for mentoring me over the last years, and for their contributions to this blog series.
+They have made countles suggestions and corrections.
+If you find any errors, that's still on me ;)

 **Conclusion for Part 0**

 Ok.
 Now that we have discussed some preliminary things, we can get started with the technical material :)